Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 Statistical Analysis of Water Table Variation
 -------------------------------------------------
-The National Depth to Water Dataset was complied to produce maps of steady-state depth to water (DTW) at a national scale, aiding in the identification of areas at risk of groundwater inundation for the Future Coasts Aotearoa research programme.
-Simple statistical analyses were performed to uncover any prominent traits and generally describe the data.
+As previously noted, this National Depth to Water Dataset was complied to support the Future Coasts Aotearoa research programme, where it is used following additional processing to produce maps of steady-state depth to water (DTW) probability at a national scale.
+The ultimate goal being the identification of areas at risk of groundwater inundation under relative sea level rise.
+As an example of some the utility of this dataset we present some simple statistical analysis below to uncover any prominent traits and generally describe the data.
 The steps were:

 -  Categorization by Depth:
     - The dataset was divided into three depth categories: